KJXA/webscraper_lazada/README.md

-# A basic webscrapper for lazada.sg using selenium and beautifulsoup
+# A basic webscraper for lazada.sg using selenium and beautifulsoup